As global concerns about climate change grow, investors are weighing climate risk when deciding which stocks to add to their portfolios.

 Mitigating climate change hazards is only part of the conversation.
 Equally important is how you plan to capitalize on climate-related opportunities.
 For example, automakers are investing heavily in developing electric vehicles to meet demands for cleaner cars — and shareholders are rewarding them for it.
 Tesla is now worth $100B, surpassing Volkswagen as the world’s second most valuable automaker.
 Going forward, companies that are able to identify and seize opportunities created by climate change will be more appealing to investors.

 Today, climate risk has become an important consideration for investors.
-Companies with strong sustainability programs represent a lower risk in their portfolio.
+Companies with strong climate risk management and sustainability programs represent a lower risk in their portfolio.
 The challenge for organizations will be not only to address climate risks and improve sustainability, but also to measure and communicate the impact of their efforts to shareholders.